 Make It Happen.

-So you have your outline, you have your plan on how many weeks it’ll take to get it done, hopefully you’ve exercised caution to not put too much pressure on yourself and you’re ready to really make it happen this time.
+So you have your outline, you have your plan on how many weeks it’ll take to get it done, and hopefully, you’ve exercised caution to not put too much pressure on yourself and you’re ready to really make it happen this time.
 Now, you just need to make it happen.

 There are a few ways that I “make it happen” which work really well for me.
 First, I tell someone I really look up to about the idea and plan.
 I know that if I tell someone I really respect that it will create accountability for me.
-I want to be known for someone who makes things happen and gives tons of value to others – I would not risk taking that away just because I found eighteen excuses of why I couldn’t follow-through.
+I want to be known as someone who makes things happen and gives tons of value to others – I would not risk taking that away just because I found eighteen excuses for why I couldn’t follow through.

 All we need is a little momentum and confidence.
 A big part of the overwhelm again is putting too much pressure on ourselves to “make it perfect” or “add more to the plate.”
 Once you have made the outline, made the plan, you just DO.
 Sure, you can add little creative twists here and there… but you do not deviate from the plan!

-To manage this around your existing work load you just need a little discipline, a little accountability and you need to be organized.
+To manage this around your existing workload you just need a little discipline, a little accountability and you need to be organized.
 Don’t try to do too much at once.
-I’d much rather see you take 4 months to create a product then try to do it in 2 weeks, burn out, and never finish it.
-YOU put the pressure on you, so knock it off! 🙂
+I’d much rather see you take 4 months to create a product than try to do it in 2 weeks, burn out, and never finish it.
+YOU put the pressure on yourself, so knock it off! 🙂